 To be considered, you should have completed an approved neurology residency or equivalent and be eligible for licensure in the State of New York.

-To apply, please submit a copy of your curriculum vitae, three letters of recommendation, and a personal statement to Fred D. Lublin, MD.
+To apply, download the application and submit a copy of your curriculum vitae, three letters of recommendation, and a personal statement to the Program Coordinator and Program Director.
 The fellowship begins on July 1 and we recommend you submit your application before January 1 of the year prior to starting.
 We conduct interviews with selected candidates soon after we receive the applications.